 Height: 10 - 14 inches, Spread: 18 inches

 Pulmonaira is best grown in full to partial shade.
-Even though the trees have not leafed out when it blooms in eraly spring, since the weather is still cool and damp, it would be fine grown in a spot that will eventually be shaded when the trees leaf out.
+Keep in mind that most trees have not leafed out when it blooms in early spring, and the weather is still cool and damp.

+So it would be fine grown in a spot that will eventually be shaded when the trees leaf out.
 Pulmonaria can tolerate more sun if it is kept moist.

 Early Spring.
 Pulmonaria is one of the first perennials to bloom.

 Pulmonaria plants are naturals for shady woodland gardens.
-The white flowered varieties really glow against the green foliage.
+The white-flowered varieties really glow against the green foliage.

 You can also plant them in a sunny border, among later maturing perennials, for a shot of spring color.
-Pulmonaria can handle full sun in the spring and the leaves of taller, summer perennials will provide shade for them, later in the season..
+Pulmonaria can handle full sun in the spring and the leaves of taller, summer perennials will provide shade for them, later in the season.

-- Pulmonaria 'Excalibur' - A clump former with silver leaves and long lasting violet-blue flowers.
+- Pulmonaria "Excalibur" - A clump former with silver leaves and long-lasting violet-blue flowers.
 Mildew resistant.

-- Pulmonaria officinalis 'Sissinghurst White' - Long, speckled leaves with pale pink buds that open to pure white
+- Pulmonaria officinalis "Sissinghurst White" - Long, speckled leaves with pale pink buds that open to pure white

-Growing Tips for Pulmonaria:
+Pulmonaria Growing Tips

+Soil: Most Pulmonaria plants are not terribly fussy about soil pH, although they prefer something in the neutral to alkaline range.
 (7.0 - 7.5).
-More important is providing them with a well draining soil that retains moisture long enough for the roots to soak it up.
+More important is providing them with a well-draining soil that retains moisture just long enough for the roots to soak it up.

-Pests and Problems:
+Pests and Problems of Pulmonaria

 More on adding blue flowers to your garden.